 History

-Banff National Park was formed in 1885 after the discovery of the natural hot springs (the Cave and Basin) in Sulphur Mountain.
-This, of course, happened after centuries of indigenous people living in this region of the Rockies.
-Initially, policies of excluding indigenous peoples from National Parks were enforced but over the last 50 years, they were reversed.
-Parks Canada is now focused on building stronger, healthier relationships with indigenous people and the land.
+Banff National Park was formed in 1885 (and became Canada’s first national park) after discovering the natural hot springs (the Cave and Basin) in Sulphur Mountain.
+This, of course, happened after centuries of Indigenous people living in this region of the Rockies.
+Initially, policies excluding indigenous peoples from National Parks were enforced, but over the last 50 years, they were reversed.
+As a result, Parks Canada is now focused on building stronger, healthier relationships with indigenous people and the land.

-After the creation of the Banff Springs Hotel and the Chateau Lake Louise, roads were built to make tourism easier.
-The completion of the Trans-Canada Highway was the final step in creating this fantastic world-class tourism spot.
+It is Canada’s first national park, and after the creation of the Banff Springs Hotel and the Chateau Lake Louise, roads were built to make tourism easier.
+Completing the Trans-Canada Highway was the final step in creating this fantastic world-class tourism spot.

 Fun Fact: The town of Banff, Canada was originally named Banffshire after a Scottish district!
 The town was incorporated in 1990.